 SaMD may be used with or in different computing platforms such as:

 - Mobile phones*

 *Note that for the SaMD examples the mobile phone, computer or tablet is not itself a medical device.

 Health software apps that are not a medical device

 Many mobile apps are simply sources of information, or tools to manage a healthy lifestyle.
 The TGA does not regulate health and lifestyle apps and software that do not meet the definition of a medical device.

 Apps that use accessories connected to, or embedded in, the platform

-Some mobile apps require the use of physical accessories that are connected to, or embedded in, the computing platform.
-These can be sensors that plug into a port on the platform, or features that are provided in the platform such as speakers or a camera.
+Some mobile apps require the use of physical accessories connected to, or embedded in, the computing platform.
+These can be sensors which plug into a port on the platform, or features provided in the platform such as speakers or a camera.
 This results in the combination of software, accessory and the computing platform becoming a medical device.